List of Silicon Valley characters: Jack Barker

 "Action" Jack Barker, portrayed by Stephen Tobolowsky (recurring season 3, starring season 4), is briefly the CEO of Pied Piper and later Hooli.
-He has a self-designed business model called the "Conjoined Triangle of Success", and often applies it in his career.
+He has a self-designed business model called the "Conjoined Triangles of Success", and often applies it in his career.
 In season 3, Jack is picked by Laurie Bream as the new CEO of Pied Piper, which Richard initially opposes until Barker tells him that he will turn down Laurie's offer if Richard leaves as well.
 The Pied Piper team, however, soon becomes disillusioned with his business approach, including his excessive spending on a new office and sales team.
 Barker later demands the Pied Piper team to make a data storage box, which the team initially tries to sabotage until it was inadvertently discovered by him.
 After discovering his attempts to undermine her, Laurie fires Jack as CEO.
 After running into Gavin Belson at an airport, Jack is hired as Hooli's head of development and immediately begins to work on the box he had planned to produce with Pied Piper with Endframe.

 In season 4, Jack and Gavin secure a deal with Chinese producers to make the Hooli-Endframe boxes.
 But on their way back, Jack requested the pilot to drop him off first at Jackson Hole, Wyoming instead of Mountain View.
 Upon finding out that the route caused him to travel a longer distance, Gavin is enraged.
 In retaliation, he moves Jack's office to the data storage room.
 Despite this, Jack remains optimistic, leading Gavin to track down his call history with his grandchildren.
 After Gavin is fired following the numerous COPPA violations in PiperChat, Jack replaces him as CEO and finds a way around the COPPA fines.
 After the Hooli boxes suffer a setback in their rollout at HooliCon, Jack acquires the VR company owned by Kennan Feldspar and uses it for a demo at the conference.
 However, the mobile demo, along with the unbeknownst installment of Pied Piper's internet, causes numerous Hooli phones to explode at HooliCon and elsewhere.
 Instead of a firmware update, Barker orders for 9 million Hooli phones to be replaced in a three-day span.
 He travels to Hooli's factory in China and attempts to boost production through a motivational speech, but is instead taken hostage by the workers.
 Gavin, who is in Tibet, learns of Hooli's failures and Barker's hostage situation and heads to the factory to successfully negotiate Jack's release.
 This helps Gavin regains the Hooli board's trust, and he regains his position as CEO and ousts Jack.